 Time in the Market Beats Timing the Market

-Remember in 2009 when the stock market was down and everyone started selling everything off?
-Many of those who panicked, sold, and did not reinvest have never recovered.
-In July of 2007 the S&P closed at a high of 1526.75.
+In September of 2007 the S&P 500 closed at a high of 1,526.75.
 Even if you sold there—never mind at the crisis low of 735.09—you would have missed a significant rally.
-On August 14, 2017 the S&P closed at 2464.61.
+Ten years later , on August 14, 2017 the S&P 500 closed at 2,438.97.

 Understanding Dollar Cost Averaging

 For example, let’s say you invest $100 a month.
 In January, that $100 might buy 10 shares of a mutual fund at $10 a share.
 In April, the market dips, and the fund’s shares are worth just $5.
 Instead of panicking and selling, you continue to invest your $100.
 That month, your $100 buys 20 shares.

 Steady investments over time are more likely to give you a favorable return than dumping a large amount of money into the market and hoping you timed it right.

 Tax Loss Harvesting

 Over the course of the year, the stock decreases in value, and at the end of the year, it is only worth $7,500.
 Instead of wallowing, you can sell it and reinvest the money in a similar (but not identical) stock or mutual fund.

 You get the benefit of maintaining a similar investment profile that will hopefully grow in value over time, and you can write off the $2,500 loss for tax purposes.
 You can write off the full amount against any capital gains you may have in this year or any future year.

-It is human nature to be concerned, or to feel panic at times.
+It’s human nature to be concerned, or to feel panic at times.
 Sometimes, the best investment advice is not to give in to your feelings.
 Investing in a down market can seem like a scary proposition, but it can ultimately be a part of a balanced investment strategy that helps you grow your wealth over time.